Beth Stevenson MA, DT, CCC

 Who am I?

-I am a Registered Psychotherapist in the College of Registered Psychotherapists of Ontario who believes that in order to heal, one must gain insight by embarking on a journey of self-discovery, to not only discover the roots of one’s ‘problems’, but also the many branches that have intertwined to shape one’s life.
+I am a psychotherapist who believes that in order to heal, one must gain insight by embarking on a journey of self-discovery, to not only discover the roots of one’s ‘problems’, but also the many branches that have intertwined to shape one’s life.
 Insight gives us permission to feel the way we feel, rather than how we ‘should’ feel, and sets the stage for real change to occur.
 Once we have permission, we can separate the past from the present, we can be open to new experiences, learning that we can trust ourselves, our emotions, our reactions...
 They are necessary for our survival if we are too afraid to listen, we are in danger of not living.

 I believe that healing is a gradual process, controlled by the client, resulting in an experienced transformation witnessed by the therapist.
 The path is unique for each individual, and is both exciting and scary, but always traversable.
 My role is to support, encourage, and engage my clients in a way that may be uncertain, yet remains safe.